top of page

 When the dough enters the oven, everything transforms.
 Temperature becomes a portal turning microorganisms into energy, bubbles into spaces, liquids into solids.
 It’s a controlled explosion that reveals the hidden geometry prepared during folds and time.

-Beyond Bread.
-Sourdough Starter.
-Microuniverses in a bowl
+Beyond Bread: Sourdough Starter.
+Microuniverses in a Bowl

 At the end, the bread is more than bread.
 It’s a record of invisible choices: how you fed the starter, how you handled it, the climate, the quiet of your kitchen.
 Every loaf is a diary of tiny universes only you can read.